yearn/yearn-vesting-escrow/spec.md

 - `terminate` (previously `rug_pull`)
     - arguments
         - `time: uint256 = block.timestamp` optionally terminate at a date and clawback lower amount
-        - TODO: should we add a `recipient` here too? what could be the use case?
+        - `beneficiary: address` where to send the clawed back amount
+            - one use case could be to reward the recipient early, another is to transfer to treasury and not have admin handle to funds
     - constraints
         - can only be called by `admin`
         - time must be now or in the future